wmloh/Optimization-Visualization/README.md

 # Optimization Visualization

 Quick and easy visualization of your optimization algorithm!
-You can use your customized optimization algorithm.
+You can use your custom optimization algorithm.

 ## Dependencies
 - MatPlotLib